-Eastern Idaho Technical College has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by the Americans with Disabilities Act of 1990 (ADA), the Americans with Disabilities Amendment Act of 2008, and Section 504 of the Rehabilitation Act of 1973.
-Section 504 states, in part, that no otherwise qualified person shall, because of their disability, be denied access to, participation in, or the benefits of any program or activity operated by the College.
+Eastern Idaho Technical College has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by the Americans with Disabilities Act (ADA) as amended in 2008 and Section 504 of the Rehabilitation Act of 1973, as amended (29 U.S.C.
+794).
+Section 504 states, in part, that "no otherwise qualified handicapped individual . . . shall, solely by reason of his handicap, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance . . ."
 If a student with a disability believes he/she has been discriminated against he/she has the right to file a grievance as follows: